 What are the symptoms of Lichen Pilanopilaris?

-If you feel itchiness, tenderness, pain, and burning in your scalp and start to realize areas of hair loss you might be experiencing the disease.
+Suppose you feel itchiness, tenderness, pain, and burning in your scalp and start to realize areas of hair loss.
+In that case, you might be experiencing the disease.

-White dots without hair follicles on your scalp can be detected by a dermatologist in a trichoscopic examination.
+A dermatologist can detect white dots without hair follicles on your scalp in a trichoscopic examination.

 11- Tractional Alopecia